Connect with us

 RELATED: UK Firm Inks Sh9bn Deal for 35MW Menengai Geothermal Plant

-In 2017, the electricity producer opened a search for build-own-operate-transfer contractors for the project that will involve setting up an energy park, building manufacturing units, warehouses, and installation of steam generation facilities.
+In 2017, the electricity producer opened a search for build-own-operate-transfer contractors for the project that will involve setting up an energy park, building manufacturing units, and warehouses, and installation of steam generation facilities.

 40MW solar plant